To secure commitments from the Commonwealth to:

 We have also joined the I Love Kinder community advocacy campaign to secure Federal funding and are encouraging councils to join.

 About the campaign

 In November 2008 the Council of Australian Governments (COAG), as part of its early childhood reforms, endorsed the national agenda of universal access to 15 hours of kindergarten a week for four year-olds by 2013.
 Since July 2013, the vast majority of Victorian preschoolers have had access to a 15 hour program.

 Victoria’s preschool participation rate for 2016 was 96.2 per cent with the preschool participation rate for Aboriginal children continuing to increase to 90.5 per cent.
 This represents over 82,000 Victorian children reaping the lifelong benefits of a quality early childhood education every year.

 Operational funding for kindergarten

-Under the National Partnership Agreement, the Commonwealth provides about one-third of the funding for 15 hours of preschool and the Victorian Government contributes two-thirds.
+Under the National Partnership Agreement, the Commonwealth provides about one-third of the funding for 15 hours of preschool for all four year-olds in the year before they commence school, and the Victorian Government contributes two-thirds.
 To facilitate this funding arrangement, there have been five separate National Partnership Agreements on Universal Access (15 hours).

 A national regulatory system